-Is it wrong to be amused at Britney Spears' latest publicity offering?
+Is it wrong to be a little bit amused at Britney Spears' latest publicity offering?
+I guess it depends on your perspective.
 The singer has released true-and-false images of herself from a Candies ad campaign to illustrate how hard it is to live up to beauty expectations.
-The UK MTV folks seem to think Spears is making a courageous statement -- or maybe they're being ironic.
-Either way, gone are the days when a makeup artist has to do all the corrective work -- no body makeup required, it seems.
+The Daily Mail calls it refreshing (agreed) and she's been commended for her for her bravery, but really, Spears is 29 and looks great in the Before shots.

-Certainly Spears is no Jamie Lee Curtis, who pulled back the Photoshop-Spanx-liposuction curtain for More Magazine in 2002.
+Then there's Jamie Lee Curtis, who at 44 pulled back the Photoshop-Spanx-liposuction curtain for More Magazine in 2002.
 That was brave.

 Hmmm.
 New thought: maybe what really disturbs me about the Brit Spears images is the 1980s I-sponge-painted-that-wall-myself "after" background?